Dear MBA Aspirants,

 Considering these opportunities one can expect to grow with Telecom industry in a full-fledged manner.
 Telecom has eventually become the modern day lifeline of communication and managing such an important sector is indeed a matter of proud for an MBA aspirant.

-MBA in Brand Management would impart you skills pertaining to ‘making a brand, 1st choice of a consumer’.
+MBA in Brand Management would impart you with the skills pertaining to ‘making a brand, 1st choice of a consumer’.

 This programme aims to polish your skills in areas such as:

-Simultaneously it will provide you specialized knowledge to manage national and international brands in the market.
+Simultaneously, it will provide you the specialized knowledge to manage national and international brands in the market.

 Every brand comprises of following elements:

 An apt knowledge of these elements can be gained after pursuing a specialized course.
 These elements make a brand well known and recognizable in the market place.
-With these elements, a brand would lose its positions and would remain unpopular.
+Without these elements, a brand would lose its position and would remain unpopular.

 Every year Interbrand (world’s leading brand consultancy) releases a list of 100 most valuable global brands.
 In this list not even a single brand achieved “Best Global Brands ranking”.
 On the other hand, Interbrand has released a separate list of Indian brands which connects with the consumers.